 Exciting for me hence the title of my blog, Retired No One Told Me!
 I am having a wonderful ride and don’t want to get off, so if you wish to follow me on my adventures, then welcome!
 I hope you enjoy the ride also and if it encourages you to take a step into the unknown or untried, you know you want to…….Then, I will be happy!

 Connect to Carol

-If you have missed previous posts you can find them here: https://smorgasbordinvitation.wordpress.com/cook-from-scratch-with-sally-and-carol-recipes/
+If you have missed previous posts in the Cook from Scratch series you can find them here: https://smorgasbordinvitation.wordpress.com/cook-from-scratch-with-sally-and-carol-recipes/